Rapptz/discord.py/docs/guide/topics/sharding.rst

 .. note::

-    When nearing 150,000 guilds, Discord will migrate your bot to [large bot sharding](https://discord.com/developers/docs/topics/gateway#sharding-for-large-bots).
+    When nearing 150,000 guilds, Discord will migrate your bot to `large bot sharding <https://discord.com/developers/docs/topics/gateway#sharding-for-large-bots>`_.
 More details are available on their documentation page.

 .. warning::